WazeDev/WME-Open-Other-Maps/README.md

 ![alt text](https://imgur.com/V1QODfB.png)

 Now also lets you open Waze from other maps!
-Sorry - no way to disable this as the settings cannot be access across websites.
+Sorry - no way to disable this as the settings cannot be accessed across websites.

 ![](https://imgur.com/JFr1zx6.png)